rkingon/Craft-Plugin--Date-Interval-String/readme.md

 # Date Interval String for Craft

-Takes a string & turns it into a ISO 8601 Interval Stirng.
+Takes a string & turns it into a ISO 8601 Interval String.
 Useful for time duration properties for schema.org

 See here: https://schema.org/totalTime